iamukasa/KSL/BLOG.md

 The predefined scripts do way more than just train the model.They have code to automatically download computational graphs of the pretrained weights.
 Write tensorboard summary logs for evaluating and debugging the model, outputs the trained model as a frozen computational graph.
-Lastly they also preprocess my trainning data,  vectorising the images and storing the vector values in a text file in a similar directory structure as the training data.This is saves a lot of time when retraining the model with tweaked hyperparameters.
+Lastly they also preprocess my training data,  vectorising the images and storing the vector values in a text file in a similar directory structure as the training data.This is saves a lot of time when retraining the model with tweaked hyperparameters.

 [logo]:/home/iamukasa/PythonProjects/KSL/img/bottleneckmobilenets.png